soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

-                "target": "es5", // Sets the output JS's version "module": "commonjs", // Sets the module loader "outDir": "dist", // Sets output JS files' location "sourceMap": true, // Allows debugging
+                "target": "es5", // Sets the output JS's version "module": "commonjs", // Sets the module loader "outDir": "dist", // Sets output JS files' location "sourceMap": true, /* Generates *.js.map file,
-                "noEmitOnError": true // Do not compile if errors }
+                to convert js to ts and enable debugging of ts in VSCode */ "noEmitOnError": true // Do not compile if errors, stop.
+Default is to attempt to compile regardless of errors.
             }
+        }
         ```

+        Module loaders - Node.js uses the default module loader, which implements the CommonJS convention.
+Other - AMD, SystemJS.
+Angular supports both SystemJS, and WebPack bundler.

+        Dist folder (distribution) is a convention used in many libraries.

     1. ### launch.json

         Specifies the way VS Code should launch the application.
-        Auto generate with VS Code.
+        Auto generate with VS Code (`F5` or `Ctrl + F5`) - creates file in .vscode folder (also holds tasks file, other workspace files with our own configurations of the editor).

          ```json
         {